Analysis of casino shelf shuffling machines: Analysis of one pass through a shelf shuffler

-\begin{proof}[Proof of Theorem \ref{shelf}] To deduce Theorem \ref{shelf} from Theorem \ref{peaks}, it is not hard to see that a shelf shuffle with $m$ shelves is equivalent to taking $w'$ to be the inverse of a permutation after a hyperoctahedral $2m$-shuffle, then taking a permutation $w$ defined by $w(i)=n-w'(i)+1$.
-Thus the shelf shuffle formula is obtained from the hyperoctahedral $2m$-shuffle formula by replacing peaks by valleys. \end{proof}
+\begin{pf*}{Proof of Theorem~\ref{shelf}} To deduce Theorem \ref{shelf} from Theorem~\ref{peaks}, we see that a shelf shuffle with $m$ shelves is equivalent to taking $w'$ to be the inverse of a permutation after a hyperoctahedral $2m$-shuffle (forgetting about signs), then taking a permutation $w$ defined by $w(i)=n-w'(i)+1$.
+Thus the shelf shuffle formula is obtained from the hyperoctahedral $2m$-shuffle formula by replacing peaks by valleys. \end{pf*}

-\begin{rems}\
+\begin{rems*}

-\begin{itemize} \item The paper \cite{F1} gives an explicit formula for the chance of a signed permutation after a $2m$-shuffle on $B_n$ in terms of cyclic descents.
+\begin{itemize} \item The paper \citet{F1} gives an explicit formula for the chance of a signed permutation after a $2m$-shuffle on $B_n$ in terms of cyclic descents.
 Namely it shows this probability to be

-where $cd(w)$ is the number of cyclic descents of $w$, defined as follows: Ordering the integers $1<2<3<\dots<\dots<-3<-2<-1$, \begin{itemize}
+where $cd(w)$ is the number of cyclic descents of $w$, defined as follows: Ordering the integers $1<2<3<\cdots<\cdots<-3<-2<-1$: \begin{itemize}[$-$]

-\item $w$ has a cyclic descent at position $i$ for $1 \leq i \leq n-1$ if $w(i)>w(i+1)$. \item $w$ has a cyclic descent at position $n$ if $w(n)<0$. \item $w$ has a cyclic descent at position $1$ if $w(1)>0$. \end{itemize} For example the permutation $3 \ 1 \ -2 \ 4 \ 5$ has two cyclic descents at position 1 and a cyclic descent at position 3, so $cd(w)=3$.
+\item[$-$]$w$ has a cyclic descent at position $i$ for $1 \leq i \leq n-1$ if $w(i)>w(i+1)$. \item[$-$]$w$ has a cyclic descent at position $n$ if $w(n)<0$. \item[$-$]$w$ has a cyclic descent at position $1$ if $w(1)>0$. \end{itemize} For example the permutation ${3\enskip 1 \enskip -2 \enskip 4\enskip 5 }$ has two cyclic descents at position~1 and a cyclic descent at position 3, so $cd(w)=3$.

-This allows one to study aspects of shelf shufflers by lifting the problem to $B_n$, using cyclic descents (where calculations are often easier), then forgetting about signs.
-This idea was used in \cite{F1} to study the cycle structure of unimodal permutations, and in \cite{aguiar04} to study peak algebras of types $B$ and $D$.
+This allows one to study aspects of shelf shufflers by lifting the problem to~$B_n$, using cyclic descents (where calculations are often easier), then forgetting about signs.
+This idea was used in \citet{F1} to study the cycle structure of unimodal permutations, and in \citet{aguiar04} to study peak algebras of types $B$ and $D$.

+The idea of lifting the problem to type $B_n$ leads to a total variation upper bound.
+Indeed, from the proof of Theorem~\ref{shelf} the total variation distance after a shelf-shuffler with $m$ shelves to uniform is equal to the total variation distance of a hyperoctahedral $2m$ shuffle to uniform, after one forgets about signs.
+Now from \citet{bayer} or \citet{F1}, the total variation distance of a hyperoctahedral $2m$ shuffle to uniform, when one does not forget about signs, is equal to the total variation distance of an ordinary $m$ riffle shuffle to uniform on the symmetric group---a quantity thoroughly studied in \citet{bayer}.
+Thus the total variation distance after a shelf-shuffler with $m$ shelves to uniform is at most the total variation distance of an ordinary $m$ riffle shuffle to uniform on the symmetric group.